annonymouse/screaming-jellybaby/README.md

 - Using a real button or switch connected to a breadboard
 - Changing the sound that plays when the device is pressed
 - Can you think of a way to use more inputs?
+Wire up two jelly babies?

 ## Licence